 We were scheduled to return home from our world cruise on May 11, but during late March, while we were visiting Australia, I began to feel what I thought was the start of a sinus infection.
 The ship’s doctor said, “No, I think you have something wrong in your tooth.”
-He sent me to a dentist in Albany, Western Australia, who really tried to help me but finally admitted that my situation, an abscessed tooth, was more than she could deal with.
+He sent me to a dentist as mentioned in this website in Albany, Western Australia, who really tried to help me but finally admitted that my situation, an abscessed tooth, was more than she could deal with.
 “You need to see a specialist,” she told me.

 We left the ship in Perth, Australia, and, after two horrendously long flights, arrived home on Friday evening, March 29th.
 We had gotten no sleep overnight and therefore slept most of Saturday morning.
 When I called the dentist’s office on Saturday afternoon to see about getting an appointment, I was surprised to get a recording informing me that the office closes at noon on Saturdays; it never occurred to me that a dentist’s office wouldn’t be open all day Saturday.

 Yesterday (Monday) morning I got in to see the dentist, and that tooth has now been gone for a little over 24 hours.
 (Recovery will involve a lot of time sitting around reading.)
 We had been scheduled for a 3-day, 2-night wildlife excursion in South Africa, which I’m sad about missing.
 An African safari is still on my bucket list, so that will have to be the basis for a future journey.